XcantloadX/PWAAT-Save-Editor/README.en.md

    (Both versions with and without `REPL` will work)
 2. Extract the files and run `PWAAT Save Editor.exe`

 ### Import/Export Save Files
-**Steam to Xbox:** Menu → Convert → "Xbox ← Steam"

-**Xbox to Steam:** Menu → Convert → "Xbox → Steam"

-**Import Steam Save:** Menu → Convert → "Steam ← File..."

-**Export Steam Save:** Menu → Convert → "Steam → File..."
+See the "Convert" menu.

+### Convert Xbox/Steam Save Files
+See the "Convert" menu.

 ### Unlock Chapters
-1. Close the game
-2. Open any save file from the "File" menu
+1. Open any save file from the "File" menu
-3. Adjust the settings in the "Unlock Chapters" group box as needed
+2. Adjust the settings in the "Unlock Chapters" box as desired
-4. "File" → "Save"
+3. "File" → "Save"
-5. Re-launch the game
+4. Restart the game

 ### Modify Health
 1. Open any save file from the "File" menu